darkquasar/book.threathunterz.com/dabook/docs/index.md

 ---
-title: "The Cybernet Hunter Book"
+title: "The Way of the Cyber Warrior: Tactical Cyber Threat Response"
 description: "Investigations into the transient fluctuations of reality in the cybersphere.
-A live book about Incident Response, Digital Forensics, Threat Intelligence and Cyber Security Operations."
+A live book about Incident Response, Threat Hunting and Cyber Security Operations."
 chapter: true
 weight: 1
 ---

-# The Book
+# The Way of the Cyber Warrior

 ![](https://res.cloudinary.com/dnlarfkn3/image/upload/v1590544467/docs.quasarops.com/cyber-punk-mf_v7j5mi.png)

 ### Investigations into the transient fluctuations of reality in the cybersphere

-A live book about Incident Response, Digital Forensics, Threat Intelligence and Cyber Security Operations.
+A live book about Incident Response, Threat Hunting and Cyber Security Operations.

 ### <i class="fas fa-book"></i> Why?